 - from 48 hours before your symptoms began (if you were tested because you had symptoms of COVID-19)

 - from 24 hours before your positive COVID-19 test result (if you were tested because you are a close contact but did not have

 People who were not in close contact with you

 If you test positive for COVID-19, anyone who was not in close contact with you does not need to restrict their movements.
 For example, people who live with your close contacts, or friends of your close contacts, don't need to do anything unless they were in close contact with you.

 They will not get a call from contact tracing.
 They can continue to go to work, school or childcare.
 Just like everyone else, if they develop symptoms of COVID-19, they should self-isolate and call their GP.

 If your symptoms get worse

 If you start to feel very unwell, phone your GP or GP out-of-hours.
-You should particularly call them if your breathing changes or becomes difficult, or your cough gets worse.
+It's very important to do this if your breathing changes or becomes difficult, or your cough gets worse.

 If you are very short of breath and your GP is not available, call the emergency services on 112 or 999

 Do not go to the pharmacy or shop for any reason.
 If you need medication, check if your pharmacy does home delivery or ask someone to go for you.